bonding-curves/avalanche-research/content/milestone4/economic_hypotheses.md

 ## 2. Staking-Utility Balance Hypotheses

 Current State: 47.6% of supply is staked, with staking rewards at 6.17% APR.
+This relates directly to the **Staking Dynamics Subsystem** analyzed in [[Avalanche Economic Model - A Systems Engineering Perspective]].

 ### Research Questions